Karl Allmenröder

 Leutnant Karl Allmenröder (3 May 1896 – 27 June 1917) was a German World War I flying ace credited with 30 aerial victories.
 The medical student son of a preacher father was seasoned in the trenches as an 18-year-old artilleryman in the early days of the First World War, earning promotion via battlefield commission to Leutnant on 30 March 1915.
 After transferring to aviation and serving some time as an artillery spotter in two-seater reconnaissance airplanes, he transferred to flying fighter aircraft with Jagdstaffel 11 in November 1916.
 As Manfred von Richthofen's protege, Karl Allmenröder scored the first of his 30 confirmed victories on 16 February 1917.
 Flying a scarlet Albatros D.III trimmed out with white nose and elevators, Allmenröder would score a constant string of aerial victories until 26 June 1917, the day before his death.
-On 27 June 1917, Karl Allmenröder fell to his death near Zillebeke, Belgium.
+On 27 June 1917, Karl Allmenröder was shot down near Zillebeke, Belgium.
 His posthumous legacy of patriotic courage would later be abused as propaganda by the Nazis.

 Early life and ground service

 Karl Allmenröder was born in Wald, Rhine Province, on 3 May 1896, the son of a Lutheran minister.
 He was interested in the practice of medicine and was a medical student in Marburg.
 His reputation became one of a quiet, amiable, and dutiful young man.

 Allmenröder was only 18 when the war began.
 He became an artilleryman, joining Field Artillery Regiment 62 for training, and being transferred to Field Artillery Regiment 20 for duty.
 In January 1915, he returned to Field Artillery Regiment 62.
-While serving in Poland fighting against the Russian Imperial Army, he was awarded the Iron Cross Second Class in March, 1915.
+While serving in Poland fighting against the Imperial Russian Army, he was awarded the Iron Cross Second Class in March, 1915.
 He also was commissioned to leutnant on 30 March 1915.
 He was awarded the Friedrich-August Cross First Class in August 1915.